-Deep purple color; dark fruit, espresso, vanilla, cassis, leather on the nose; dark cherry, blueberry, plum, milk chocolate, vanilla, spice on the palate.
+Deep purple color; cherry, raspberry, dark fruits, bacon on the nose; plum, blueberry, cherry, dark fruits, oak spice on the palate.

 The winery is the accomplishment of Rolando and Lorena Herrera and it is the American dream.
 Rolando left his home in El Llano, Michoacán, Mexico, to make a life in the Napa Valley.
 After five years, the family returned to Mexico, but Rolando missed the American way of life.
 He and his brother returned to St. Helena and enrolled in high school, supporting themselves by working as a night-shift dishwasher.
 He work as a harvest laborer at Stag’s Leap following graduation.
 Over the next 10 years, he worked his way up at Stag’s Leap to become cellar master.

 Rolando’s career ascent continued: assistant winemaker at Chateau Potelle, winemaker at Vine Cliff Winery, director of winemaking at Paul Hobbs Consultuing.
 In 1997, Rolando make 200 cases of chardonnay as a side project—grapes he purchased from Lorena’s father—and Mi Sueño (Spanish for “my dream”) was born.
 In 2004, he gave up his full-time jobs at other wineries and committed everything to Mi Sueño.